PyBites-Open-Source/pybitesbooks/README.md

 1. Create a [virtual env](https://pybit.es/the-beauty-of-virtualenv.html) and activate it (`source venv/bin/activate`)
 2. Install the dependencies: `pip install -r requirements.txt`
-3. Create a database, e.g. `myreadinglist` and define the full DB URL for the next step, e.g. `DATABASE_URL=postgres://postgres:password@0.0.0.0:5432/myreadinglist`.
+3. Create a database, e.g. `pybites_books` and define the full DB URL for the next step, e.g. `DATABASE_URL=postgres://postgres:password@0.0.0.0:5432/pybites_books`.
 4. Set this env variable together with `SECRET_KEY` in a file called `.env` in the root of the project: `cp .env-template .env && vi .env`.
 That's the bare minium.
 If you want to have email working create a [Sendgrid](https://sendgrid.com/) account obtaining an API key.
 Same for Slack integration, this requires a `SLACK_VERIFICATION_TOKEN`.
 The other variables have sensible defaults.
 5. Sync the DB: `python manage.py migrate`.
 6. And finally run the app server: `python manage.py runserver`.